 To this end, two types of 2-cell stacks were fabricated and constructed, with one cell utilizing Buna-N gaskets and ELAT cloth gas diffusion layer (GDL), and the other utilizing silicone gaskets and Sigracet paper GDL.
 Both stacks were tested under a variety of conditions, including initially testing without membrane wetting, without clamping, and at various air flow rates.
 In all tests, the stack successfully held pressure, indicating that the stacks were well sealed.
 Stack performance for most tests appeared to be stable at low currents; however, at higher currents (typically 0.7A and above) instability became more apparent as the two cells operated at noticeably dissimilar voltages.
-All stacks exhibited significant performance degradation after the addition of water to the cell, suggesting that a better compression method can be implemented.
+All stacks exhibited significant performance degradation after the addition of water to the cell, suggesting that cathode flooding may be a problem.
+Cell performance also generally improved after the addition of a c-clamp, suggesting that a better compression method can be implemented.
 The effect of using different gasket/GDL combinations could not effectively be determined due to the difficulty of delineating the effects of multiple factors under current testing conditions.